It is one of the most asked questions by an entrepreneur.

 How to save tax on my business income?
 Tax Planning

-To save taxes on business income, it is important to know the Income-tax rules and provisions and the related compliances to be made.
-If a provision is not complied with, the expenses will be disallowed resulting in higher tax payment.
+To save taxes on business income, it is important to know the Income-tax rules and provisions and the related compliances to be made for Tax Planning.
+If a provision is not complied with, the expenses will be disallowed resulting in higher tax payment and will impact on Tax Planning.

 In general there are 2 ways to save tax

-One is by claiming expenses as deductions and the other is by reducing your taxable profits.
-But both must be done legally and ethically keeping in mind the compliances required to be made.
+In Tax planning One is by claiming expenses as deductions and the other is by reducing your taxable profits.
+But both must be done legally and ethically keeping in mind the compliances required to be made in Tax planning.

 Here follows the top tax saving tips for entrepreneurs.